Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 • Chipmunks are generally smaller than squirrels.
 The body of a squirrel ranges in dimension between 9 to 12 inches.

-• They have quite a tail which adds extra 12 inches to their whole size!
+• They have quite a tail which adds an extra 12 inches to their whole size!
 A chipmunk’s overall length ranges between 3 to 5 inches.

 • The Chipmunk’s tail extends its overall size by 3 to 5 inches.